 Applicable Cost Principles

-future school years, the cost principles applicable to all LEAs, including all open-enrollment
+The cost principles applicable to all LEAs, including all open-enrollment

-charter schools, will be OMB Circular A-87:
+charter schools, are OMB Circular A-87:

 Cost Principles for State, Local, and Indian Tribal Governments (Title 2 of